rch-goldsnaker/rch-goldsnaker/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🎓 &nbsp; I am a Electromechanical Engineer.
-- 💼 &nbsp; Working as a Fullstak developer in a software company.
 - 🌱 &nbsp; Learning more about IoT, Machine Learning and Industry 4.0.
-- ⚽ &nbsp; I like to play soccer and running.

 <h3> 🛠 &nbsp;Technologies Stacks</h3>